WhiteFangs/field-data-collector/README.md

 # Field Data Collector
-Field Data Collector is a mobile web application to help researchers collect data on the field.
+Field Data Collector is a mobile application to help researchers collect data on the field.

 ## Features
 - 🚀 Fast data input